Janet Matthews, Integrative Cognitive Behavioural Therapist

 With extensive experience working in the NHS and University (Nursing, Management, Education and Curriculum development) and as director at Emmaus House, a charity in Edinburgh, I can offer your staff CBT Skills training workshops tailored to organisational need.
 This is particularly helpful to Teachers, Lecturers, Health and Social care professionals, enabling them to use these skills to help them, their pupils, students, patients, clients to realise their potential.

-£40 per hour for individual counselling (I charge a reduce fee of £25 for the first session).
+£40 for 50 minute for individual counselling (I charge a reduce fee of £25 for the first session).
+If you feel you are unable to pay these charges, please talk to me about this.

 £20 per individual as part of a 2 hours group.